Eighth Law of Health - Trust in God

 In this concluding chapter I want to tell you about this healing ministry that God has for you.
 For it is available to you as you come to Jesus, and become His trustful follower, obedient to His Written Word.

-Here are the answers that you are looking for, summarized from a special book, The Ministry of Healing (see order sheet).
+Here are the answers that you are looking for, summarized from a special book, The Ministry of Healing (see book store).

 Our story starts with Jesus.
 He came to this world at His first advent, to reveal to us the love of God and not only to show us His care for us, but also how we, in His strength, should care for one another.